tytydraco/yessleep/out/I_went_out_with_the_girl_of_my_dreams.md

 We went roller skating a few times.
 We didn't talk much then either.
 I was infatuated with her though.
 Did I mention she was beautiful?
 She was like really really pretty.

-I think she enjoyed it.
-I remember looking at her when we were out and she sort of had this vacant expression; at that time I figured she was enjoying herself.
+I think she had fun.
+I remember looking at her when we were out and she sort of had this vacant expression; at that time I figured she was focused on not falling.

 I snapped out of my recollection as she started to answer my question.